-Our client was a UK based software company, supporting FTSE 100 plc’s, with an Indian subsidiary for software coding.
-The company knew of the Bribery Act 2011, and was concerned how the Act might effect its business.
+Our client was a software company which supported FTSE 100 public limited companies.
+The company was UK based but they also had a subsidiary in India which coded their software.
+The company knew of the Bribery Act 2011 and was concerned how the Act might affect its business.

 Our client’s principal concern was the impact of the Bribery Act on its commercial relationships.
 These relationships included existing and prospective clients.
-In particular, the potential liability of its Indian operation, where there was a widely publicised campaign against endemic corruption.
+They were particularly concerned about the potential liability of its Indian operation.
+This was because of the widely publicised campaign against corruption in India.

 The company had already received letters from existing clients setting out their Bribery Act policies.
 These letters also stated it was now a condition of their contract that our client complied with the Bribery Act.
 In addition, new clients included similar provisions in tender and contract documentation.

 A company can avoid liability for an employee’s or other associated person’s breach of the Bribery Act if they have taken sufficient and proportionate steps to prevent it.

 Hence, we advised our client to follow their customer’s lead.